781flyingdutchman/GGen/README.md

     ggen shaker --width=14in --height=7in -p 2 -m 0.5in panel.nc

 generates a standard panel 14" by 7" with the middle recessed panel 2mm below the surface, cut
-from 1/2" material, stored in panel.nc.
+from 1/2" material, stored in `panel.nc`.
 The G-Code will include 10mm high tabs to hold the panel, spaced 300mm apart.

 If `--handle` is set you can provide an offset from the midpoint of the panel, and